Jorenar/blog/_posts/2021-07-05-vla-pitfalls.md

 # No initialization

-To add more to the issue with inadvertent VLA, the following isn't allowed:
+To add more to the issue with inadvertent aVLA, the following isn't allowed:
 ```c
 int n = 10;
 int A[n] = { 0 };
 ```
-Even with optimizations, initialisation isn't allowed for VLAs.
+Even with optimizations, initialisation isn't allowed for aVLAs.
 So despite wanting fixed size array and compiler being technically able to provide one, it's won't work.